projectcapsule/capsule/use_cases.md

 running on the infra nodes dedicated to that tenant only.
 Bill provisions the dedicated Ingress Controller to use a dedicated ingress
-class: `--ingress-class=evil-corp` as ingress selector and a dedicated wildcard certificate, for example `*.evilcorp.com`.
-All ingresses created in the private tenant must use this selector in order to be published on the dedicated Ingress Controller.
+class: `--ingress-class=evil-corp` as ingress selector and a dedicated wildcard certificate, for example, `*.evilcorp.com`.
+All ingresses created in the private tenant must use this selector to be published on the dedicated Ingress Controller.

-The Capsule operator must assure that all ingresses created in the tenant, have the annotation `kubernetes.io/ingress.class: evil-corp` where the selector is specified into the tenant resouce manifest.
+The Capsule operator must assure that all ingresses created in the tenant, have the annotation `kubernetes.io/ingress.class: evil-corp` where the selector is specified into the tenant resource manifest.

 ### Network policies for a tenant

-Kubernetes network policies allow to control network traffic between namespaces and between pods in the same namespace.
+Kubernetes network policies allow controlling network traffic between namespaces and between pods in the same namespace.
 The CaaS platform must enforce network traffic isolation between different tenants while leaving to the tenant user the freedom to set isolation between namespaces in the same tenant or even